Chainfire/kotlin-js-threads/README.md

 Public and protected members have inline KDoc available, but basic usage should be learned from this document.

+Online Dokka-generated reference can be found [here](https://chainfire.github.io/kotlin-js-threads/-threads/index.html).

 `TODO Note about including source jar`

-`TODO Link to dokka-generated reference`

 ## Browser support